jrddp/AnkiParse/README.md

 Changes behavior to also add the reverse of the created card.
 Will not affect Cloze cards.

 ### True or False Arguments: t or f
-Will automatically build a card preficed with "True or False:", and set the front of the card to "True" (for arg t) and "False" (for arg f)
+Will automatically build a card prefaced with "True or False:", and set the front of the card to "True" (for arg t) and "False" (for arg f)

 ## Answer: !a
 > Usage: `!a {BODY}`